From Yves Saint Laurent & Pierre Bergé to the Beckhams: The most powerful couples in fashion | Malay Mail

 A couple that is both legendary and discreet, the pair separated many years ago without a loss of complicity or inspiration.
 At the head of the Italian fashion house Dolce & Gabbana, the duo met in the 1980s and would never really leave each other after that — at least from a point of view of creativity and friendship.
 Because while the couple went separate ways romantically in the early 2000s, they remain at the head of D&G together and lead it with a master touch, facing each controversy and weathering each storm with one voice, without ever faltering.

-“What is quite fascinating is that this is a couple of men in a very traditional society, with the norms of Italy, which emphasizes ultra-traditional values, particularly in terms of family.
+“What is quite fascinating is that this is a couple of men in a very traditional society, with the norms of Italy, which emphasises ultra traditional values, particularly in terms of family.
 They have been able to generate a lot of change in the fashion world....
 They managed to transform their love into a relationship of complicity.
 They have a very strong respect for each other, and this is also the key to their success.
-It's fascinating and intriguing, this loyalty.
-If one or the other let’s go, it all falls apart, but in every instance there is something in their relationship that is more powerful than that.”
+It’s fascinating and intriguing, this loyalty.
+If one or the other lets go, it all falls apart, but in every instance there is something in their relationship that is more powerful than that.”

 Victoria and David Beckham